Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 .- k

 Number of dimensions.
-NB., the number of points \(n\) should be \(n > 2k + 1\), and preferably higher in global non-metric MDS, and still higher in local NMDS.
+NB., the number of points \(n\) should be \(n > 2k + 1\), and preferably much higher in global non-metric MDS, and still higher in local NMDS.

 - try, trymax